Update: The Chicago Riverwalk is fully open for the public to enjoy daily from 6 a.m. to 11 p.m.

 No one knows Chicago like a Greeter.
 Take a free one-hour walking tour of the Riverwalk with an in-the-know local.
 You’ll hear all about the Riverwalk’s history, get the inside scoop on its architectural highlights, and experience life along the river.
 Meet a Greeter at the plaza in front of the McCormick Bridgehouse & Chicago River Museum, at Michigan Avenue and the Riverwalk.
 Walks are at 11:30 a.m. and 1 p.m., Thursday through Sunday, May through September.
 No reservations required.

-Both Union Station and Ogilvie Transportation Center are short walks to Lake Street.
+Both Union Station and Ogilvie Transportation Center are short walks to Lake Street, the western end of the Chicago Riverwalk.
 Walk east to the Lake Street stairway down to the Chicago Riverwalk.
 Find Metra maps and schedules.

 For a picturesque trip to the Riverwalk, board the Chicago Water Taxi stop between Ogilvie and the Riverwalk’s River Theater.
 Plan your trip by water taxi.